sensedeep/senselogs/README.md

 #### child(context: {}): SenseLogs

 Create a child log instance derived from the parent log.
-The child context has its own context inherited from the parent log instance and it has its own set of log channels.
+The child context has its own context inherited from the parent log instance.

 Children and parent instances share a single, common filter of enabled log channels.